You scroll through your Facebook feed, skimming post after post, ignoring most, liking a few.

-The psychology of sharing has been studied by academics and marketers alike.
-New York Times best selling author Tucker Max boils the psychology of sharing down to one word, “status.”
+Social media sharing has been studied by academics and marketers alike.
+New York Times best-selling author Tucker Max boils the psychology of sharing down to one word, “status.”

 Is it that simple?
-We want to share content that makes us look good?
-Or are there deeper psychological reasons why we share?
+Do we just want to share content that makes us look good?
+Or is there more behind the psychology of why we share?

-To really understand the psychology of sharing, we have to go back to 1966.
-Long before we had the retweet, Austrian psychologist, Ernest Dichter, published the Harvard Business Review article “How Word-of-Mouth Advertising Works.”
+To really understand the psychology of social media sharing, we have to go back to 1966.
+Long before we had the retweet an Austrian psychologist, Ernest Dichter, published the Harvard Business Review article “How Word-of-Mouth Advertising Works.”

 In his article, Dichter outlined four reasons that motivate people to talks about brands and products.

 - Product Involvement (33%) – The customer’s experience is so pleasurable, it has to be shared.

 - Self-Involvement (24%) – You, as the sharer, gain attention, feel special, like you have inside information or are the first to know.